 Auspice One Fund has outperformed benchmarks MSCI ACWI (equity) and XBAL (Balance Fund ETF) with a low equity correlation and lower drawdown.

-Return Stacked Summary
+Return Stacking Summary

 While the term “return-stacking” may be new, the concept has been practiced for decades as “portable alpha” and “overlays” by institutional investors – the innovation mainly being in the increased retail solutions employing the concept.
 At Auspice we are always innovating and proud to bring this concept to Canadian investors.